ag143/workshop/PowerBI/notes.md

 *notes*:
+# Prepare the Data
+# Model the Data
+# Visualize the Data
+# Deploy and Maintain Deliverables

 # Microsoft Power Query
 Pyton to show visual:
 - You should add the following command to the script: pyplot.show();